MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/gettingstarted/writing-a-very-small-kmdf--driver.md

 6. To stop the debugging session, choose **Detach Debuggee** from the **Debug** menu.

     > [!IMPORTANT]
-    > Make sure you use the "go" command to let the target computer run again before exiting the debugger, or it will remain unresponsive to your mouse and keyboard input because it is still talking to the debugger.
+    > Make sure you use the "go" command to let the target computer run again before exiting the debugger, or the target computer will remain unresponsive to your mouse and keyboard input because it is still talking to the debugger.

 For a detailed step-by-step walkthrough of the driver debugging process, see [Debug Universal Drivers - Step by Step Lab (Echo Kernel-Mode)](../debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md).